November 12, 2015

 Beef Vegetable Soup

-In a Dutch oven, brown the stew meat pieces until brown.
+In a Dutch oven, brown the stew meat pieces in the hot olive oil.
 Add the chopped onion and cook until transparent.

 Add the beef broth, the Worcestershire, and the diced tomatoes.
 Heat to boiling, lower the heat and cover with a lid.
 Simmer for thirty minutes.